Daicon Film's Return of Ultraman: Command room

 After the room is complete it was also use by the cast for rehearsal.

 Miniature

-Miniture are created using painted cardboard and small city props painted by hand.
-They are used in scene like city scape where the monster and Ultraman fight, the outside shot of MAT base, and fighter planes launching scene.
+Miniatures were created using painted cardboard and small city props painted by hand.
+They were used in scenes like city scape where the monster and Ultraman fight, the outside shot of MAT base, and fighter planes' launching scene.

 Ship cockpit

-The ship cockpit is actually almost completely out of paper. the staff have to carry it very carefully to not break it while transporting or filming.
+The ship cockpit is actually almost completely out of paper.
+The staff have to carry it very carefully to not break it while transporting or filming.

 The wind effect on the outside of the cockpit was created by two staff members smoking cigarette and blowing the smoke into the back of a small fan that push the smoke into the scene.

 Costume

 The MAT uniform for Anno's version of The Return of Ultraman was designed by Anno.